codefresh-io/docs.codefresh.io/_docs/getting-started/helm-quick-start-guide.md

 To store a Helm chart, first of all you need to import the shared configuration that defines the integrated Helm Repository, or, you can define the repository URL directly.

-Within the pipeline editor click the *Variables* taskbar on the right and click on the vertical elliipsis, select *Add Shared Configuration*.
-Then, select the shared configuration of the integrated Helm repository and add it.
+Within the pipeline editor click the *Variables* taskbar on the right and click on the vertical ellipsis, select *Add Shared Configuration*.
+Then, select the shared configuration of the integrated Helm repository and add the variable to your pipeline.

  {% include
 image.html